-Shaky oasis for some polar bears found, but not for species
+A group of polar bears has found a shaky oasis in Greenland

 These bears hunt on the fresh glacial ice that has more peaks and valleys than the flatter sea ice, often in house- or car-sized bergs, called bergy bits, Moon said.

 This population of polar bears are on the southeast tip of the giant island, where there are no towns.
 For years scientists figured these bears were part of the same population in Northeast Greenland, just roaming up and down the massive coast.
 But they don’t, Laidre said.
-An unusual set up of winds, currents and geographical features around 64 degrees North make it next to impossible for bears to move north of that point, the current sends them south fast, she said.
+An unusual set up of winds, currents and geographical features around 64 degrees North make it next to impossible for bears to move north of that point because the current sends them south fast, she said.

-While most bears travel 25 miles (40 kilometers) over four days, the Southeast Greenland bears go about 6 miles (10 kilometers) in the same time, the study said.
+While most bears travel 25 miles over four days, the Southeast Greenland bears go about 6 miles in the same time, the study said.

 “They just stay in the same place for years and years,” Laidre said.